 300 g (10.6 oz) corn grits

 Wash the goose and add salt on the inside and outside.
 Place it in a deeper and wider baking pan.
-Heat up the oil and carefully pour it over the goose on both sides.
+Heat up the lard or oil and carefully pour it over the goose on both sides.
 Place in an oven previously heated to 220 °C (428°F) and roast for an hour, occasionally pouring with gravy and turning so the goose would get an even colour.
 Then reduce the temperature to 200°C (392°F) and roast for 30 minutes, and then continue to roast at 180 °C (356°F) for another 90 minutes.

 In the meantime prepare the side dish.
 Cut the gizzard and liver to smaller pieces, and chop the onions.
 Briefly bake the onion and pressed garlic on heated oil.
 Then add gizzards and seasonings.
 Briefly fry until you get an even brownish colour.